patrick-chi/142-final-project/README.md

    python -m ipykernel install --user --name=ani
    ```

-   Then you'll see the kernel in Jupyter Notebook:
+   Then you'll see the kernel in Jupyter Notebook.

    **Note**: If you are using Eric's environment, please don't install any other packages to this environment.